 Section 10.
 New Appointments and Reemployment.
 If a bargaining unit faculty member's appointment is terminated under this Article, the work of the affected faculty member will not be performed by replacements within a period of three years, unless the affected faculty member has been offered reinstatement and at least 30 days in which to accept or decline it.
-It is the bargaining unit faculty member's responsibility to keep the university advised of his or her current email address for receipt of such offers.
-If a bargaining unit faculty member refuses an offer of reemployment under this Section, his or her right to reemployment is extinguished.
+It is the bargaining unit faculty member's responsibility to keep the university advised of their current email address for receipt of such offers.
+If a bargaining unit faculty member refuses an offer of reemployment under this Section, their right to reemployment is extinguished.